 Travel to Cuba with Smithsonian Journeys and take part in an immersive People-to-People experience.
-During our specially designed nine-day program, you’ll learn about this enigmatic island nation’s fascinating culture through firsthand contact with Cuban artists, musicians, students, teachers, environmentalists, and others who are eager to exchange views with you on Cuban contemporary life.
-Explore the World Heritage site of Old Havana
+During our specially designed eight-day program, you’ll learn about this enigmatic island nation’s fascinating culture through first-hand contact with Cuban artists, musicians, students, teachers, environmentalists, and others who are eager to exchange views with you on Cuban contemporary life.
+Explore Old Havana and charming Trinidad, both World Heritage sites, and learn about preservation efforts from Cubans who are passionate about their architectural history.
+Meet artists and writers and experience Ernest Hemingway’s legacy as well as authentic Cuban rumba rhythms.
+You’ll meet with Afro-Cuban spiritual leaders as well as traditional farmers.
+Plus, unique to our program!

 Day 2 — U.S., Havana, Cuba

 Depart Miami this morning on a charter flight to Havana.
 Take a short orientation bus tour of the city, including Revolutionary Square and Morro Castle.
-Enjoy lunch at a local restaurant before transferring to our hotel.
+After lunch at a local restaurant, explore the National Museum of Fine Arts, with an expert, before transferring to our hotel.
 This evening, enjoy a welcome reception, introductory talk by your study leader, and dinner.
 (L,R,D)

 Day 3 — Havana

 Enjoy a walking tour of Old Havana (a World Heritage site) with an architectural expert and discover the four main plazas of the 18th-century grid.
 Visit the restoration workshops and converse with artisans as you learn how the skills necessary to restore Old Havana are taught.
-In the Flores district enjoy a special visit to Casa-Estudio de Fuster, the studio and home of José Fuster, a world-renowned painter and ceramist commonly called the “Picasso of the Caribbean.”
-Discuss contemporary art trends with Fuster and his colleagues.
+Visit an organipónico (urban organic garden) and speak with farmers about the importance of expanding Cuba’s agricultural sector.
 (B,L,D)

 Day 4 — Havana